History of Molecular, Cellular, and Developmental Biology and its ancestors. . .

-During the past century, biology developed from a science largely based on observation and empiricism to a discipline founded on the fundamental principles of genetics and evolution.
+Over the past century, biology has developed from a science largely based on observation and empirical work to one based on the fundamental principles of genetics and evolution.
 The discovery of the structure of DNA and the subsequent decoding of entire genomes provided the foundation for a modern biological understanding of life processes.
 Technological advances have enabled biologists to make precise measurements of the state and activity of biological agents and to generate massive datasets that catalog not only the entire genetic blueprint of an organism (its genome), but also which genes are transcribed into molecular messages at a given place and time (transcriptome), the proteins that are produced (proteome), and the set of small molecules that support metabolism (metabolome).
-Genomic data and computational power have also enabled advances in untangling complex regulatory and evolutionary pathways that will allow us to understand the mechanisms driving the generation and maintenance of the diversity of life on earth.
+Genomic data and computational power have led to advances in untangling complex regulatory and evolutionary pathways that will allow us to understand the mechanisms driving the generation and maintenance of the diversity of life on earth.

 The Department of Molecular, Cellular, and Developmental Biology (MCDB) and the Department of Ecology and Evolutionary Biology (EEB) were established in 2001.
 Both departments are descendants of the Departments of Botany and Zoology.
 Because the first faculty member hired after the University committed to move to Ann Arbor was Asa Gray, Professor of Botany and Zoology, MCDB and EEB have the oldest pedigree of any departments at the University.
 Professor Gray was appointed on July 17, 1837, traveled in Europe for the next year purchasing the books that established the University Library, and traveled to Ann Arbor in 1838 to consult on plans for the campus.
 However, construction moved slowly and in 1842 he resigned his professorship to take a position at Harvard without ever teaching a class in Ann Arbor.
 Gray went on to become one of the most distinguished botanists in the world.